Queen City High School

-Queen City High School is a public high school located in the city of Queen City, Texas (USA).
-It is classified as a 3A school by the UIL.
+Queen City High School is a public high school located in the city of Queen City, Texas, United States.
+It is classified as a 3A school by the University Interscholastic League (UIL).
 It is part of the Queen City Independent School District located in northeast Cass County bordering Atlanta, Texas to the south.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.

 It serves Queen City, Domino, and a portion of Atlanta.

 Athletics

-The Athletics Director of Queen City High School is Eric Droddy, and he was hired in April 2019.
+The Athletics Director of Queen City High School is David Wilbanks, and he was hired in April 2024.
 He is also the head football coach.
-The head coach for the school's baseball program is William Powell.
-The head coach for the boys' basketball team is DeAundre Hill, and the girl's position is currently vacant.
+The head coach for the school's baseball program is Tyler Wilbanks.
+The head coach for the boys' basketball team is Brandon Garner, and the girl's position is currently vacant.

 Queen City High School competes in the following sports: